onsu-lang/onsu/README.md

 # onsu

-The official repository for the Ōnsu, a procedural, object-oriented and pragmatic programming-language for the jvm.
+The official repository for the Onsu, a procedural, object-oriented and pragmatic programming-language for the jvm.
-Ōnsu was designed with the needs for an object-oriented language with elegant functional style.
+Onsu was designed with the needs for an object-oriented language with elegant functional style.

-**Ōnsu features:**
+**Onsu features:**
  - pragmatic type inference
  - optionally type-system
  - object-oriented features